 When you apply for any type of insurance, you disclose a certain amount of information about yourself to us.
-Law regulates the collection, use, and disclosure of such information.
+Law regulates the collection, use, and disclosure of such information and requires a Notice of Insurance Information Practices.
 In addition, We recognize the confidentiality expectations of our applicants and policyholders.
 We also expect our agents to follow the same policy regarding the confidentiality of your information in their business practices.
 Therefore, it is the policy of South Plains Insurance Agency and its agents to:

 · Collect only information necessary or relevant to our business.